 Trade Idea: 2008-11-10 20:41

-Again, the current concern is still the slowdown in global growth story, and without any major economic news releases this sentiment will continue to play out in price action.
+Again, the current concern is still the slowdown in the global growth story, and without any major economic news releases, this sentiment will continue to play out in price action.
 Here’s what I’m gonna do:

 Short at market (1.2700), stop at 1.2900, pt1 at 1.2500, pt2 at 1.2300